IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 # Extending Postgres with `pg_sample_ext`

-In this quick start guide, we will explore the process of extending PostgreSQL using the `pg_sample_ext` extension. `pg_sample_ext` is a sample extension that gradually introduces various extension features which include
+In this quick start guide, we will explore the process of extending PostgreSQL using the `pg_sample_ext` extension. `pg_sample_ext` is a sample extension that gradually introduces various extension features which include:
 - Functions
 - Data Types
   - `CREATE TYPE`
   - `CREATE DOMAIN`
 - Operators

 By following this guide, you will learn how to create, install, and upgrade the `pg_sample_ext` extension while understanding the different ways in which Postgres can be extended.
-Each section will introduce a specific feature, providing hands-on examples and explanations to help you grasp the concepts and apply them to your own extensions.

-Throughout this quick start, we will start with the basics, such as creating a function then we will progress to more advanced topics like defining custom data types and domains, implementing operators for custom types, and exploring advanced indexing and table access methods.
+Throughout this quick start, we will start with the basics, such as creating a function then we will progress to more advanced topics like defining custom data types and domains, and implementing operators for custom types.

-By the end of this guide, you will have a solid understanding of how to extend PostgreSQL using the `pg_sample_ext` extension and be equipped with the knowledge to create your own powerful extensions, tailored to meet your specific needs.

 For a detailed tutorial on getting started with extension creation, refer to the [Extension Creation Quick Start](https://github.com/IshaanAdarsh/Postgres-extension-tutorial/blob/main/SGML/Main.md).

 ## Function:
 ### Step 1: Create the Extension Directory
-Create a directory for your extension, preferably in the PostgreSQL extension directory.
-For example:
+- Create a directory for your extension
 ```
 $ mkdir pg_sample_ext
 ```